 Shakespeare's Merry Wives of Windsor was apparently the equivalent of Joey or Frasier.
 It was a spin-off, written for the sake of a subordinate character, Falstaff.
 People loved Falstaff so much that Shakespeare had to keep bringing him back.
 He supposedly wrote Merry Wives at Queen Elizabeth's command (which reminds me of Jamie saying bluntly, "Really!?" when Obama wanted him and Adam to try out the mirrors-as-weapons experiment again on Mythbusters).

-And Merry Wives of Windsor was one of the first Shakespearean plays shown at the start of the Restoration (after the equivalent of lockdowns were lifted).
+Despite being requested by Queen Elizabeth, Merry Wives of Windsor wasn't particularly liked even at the time, though it was one of the first Shakespearean plays shown at the start of the Restoration (after the equivalent of lockdowns were lifted).
+I imagine it was chosen as a way for the theater-going crowd to thumb their noses (or bite their thumbs) at the Puritans.

-Despite being requested by Queen Elizabeth, Merry Wives of Windsor wasn't particularly liked even at the time.
-And I really didn't want to read the play since I don't care about Falstaff.
+I didn't especially want to read the play since I don't care about Falstaff at all.
 Instead, I watched Orson Welles in The Chimes at Midnight.
 It helped that the older Orson Welles is how I see Falstaff!

 This movie is basically Henry IV, Parts I and II with text from other plays.
 It is exceptionally well-edited.
 It is told mostly from Falstaff's point of view but the plot isn't about him (directly).